Ultimate Labor of Love: 7 Delightful Knitting Projects for Kids’ Sweaters

 Photo: DROPS Design

-DROPS Adult & Child’s Cardigan: You’ll find both adult and children’s sizes for this V-neck cardigan.
-And the child’s version runs from size 2 to size 14!
+- Why you’ll want to: It’s called “family cardigan” for a great reason!
+This V-neck cardigan pattern features both adult and children’s sizes.
+And the children’s sizes offer a wide range: from 2 to 14!
 It’s a great choice for someone who wants a simple cardigan pattern that they can use for nearly anyone.

 (Scroll down to the second half of the page for the child’s version.)